kotoMJ/kotox-android/README.md

 # kotox-android

-Android knowledge base and playground built by MJ as monorepo
+Android monorepo playground and knowledge base built by MJ.

+Role of this repository is:
+- keep useful ideas
+- keep useful features to be reused
+- try new things in the non trivial, but safe place

 ## Module structure